umanther/tenable_sc_config/README.rst

   - If the default file is found: loads the file and returns an object containing the results
   - If the default file is not found: returns None as the object

+- Support for both username/password and API keys is provided, however only one pair is required

 Source
 ------
 Github_